Cinnamon-rumped trogon: Vocalization

-The Cinnamon-rumped trogon has a short sharp cry that is normally repeated about 4–5 times during a call.
-This cry sounds like "ta-y-aup-ta-y-aup" which will then be repeated.
+The cinnamon-rumped trogon has a short, sharp cry that is normally repeated 4–5 times during a call.
+This repeated cry is phonetically approximated as "ta-y-aup-ta-y-aup".
 There is normally a pause of about 10–15 seconds between these calls.
-They are also known for a second call that is more of a purr not unlike an alarm.
-These various vocalization are used for different scenarios although it is not clear what exactly those are.
-Although trogons have a recognizable group call that occurs only during breeding season.
+They additionally have a second "purring" call.
+These different vocalizations may be used in different scenarios, though this has not been confirmed.

 Diet

 Cinnamon-rumped trogons have a diet that consists mostly of insects.
-This is not true for all trogons, although those found in the South of Asia are insectivores.
 They mostly enjoy cicadas and many phasmids, and will also sometimes eat stick and leaf insects.
-This species will hunt alone but has also been noted to sometimes hunt in smaller groups.
+This species typically hunts alone, but has also been noted to sometimes forage in smaller groups.

 Reproduction

 The cinnamon-rumped trogon breeds during the months of March, April and June in Malaysia, although in Borneo this mainly occurs during the month of March.
 This species of trogon will normally have its nests in the lower parts of rotten trees at about 1–1.5 m high.
 Here they will create their own holes/cavities to be used as a nesting site.
 They will normally produce 2 eggs per nesting attempt, these would then be incubated by the parents.

-During this season trogons will form calling groups where they will intermingle between sexes and perform their cries to each other.
-It has been thought that this could be a mating tactic and may also be used in order to find spots for their nests.
-While they are calling each other they will also engage in a racing performance normally instigated by the males, were they will race both the females and males.
-Throughout the performance there are normally 3–10 males and fewer females chasing each other from tree to tree while constantly calling.

 Status and conservation

-The cinnamon-rumped trogon is not currently considered under threat although they are said to be near threatened and to have decreasing populations.
-In Thailand their habitats are being threatened and they only have 3 protected regions in which to survive.
-In Malaysia the Cinnamon-rumped trogon has begun to appear more often in its normal environment.
+The cinnamon-rumped trogon is currently threatened by rapid deforestation across its range for oil palm plantations.
+Its population is believed to be decreasing quickly, and is thus categorized as Vulnerable by the IUCN.
+In Thailand, their habitats are being threatened and they only have 3 protected regions in which to survive.
+In Malaysia, the cinnamon-rumped trogon has begun to appear more often in its normal environment.
 Seeing as these environments are becoming more of a rarity it is assumed that habitat loss will also threaten those found in Malaysia.
-Until recently this species was protected by its habitats, that provided them with quite a bit of cover.
-Unfortunately this is no longer really the case, deforestation has become rampant in Asia.
-This species has always been known as rare and therefore the fact that it is near threatened is very concerning and could mean potential extinction unless the proper precautions are taken.